devtron-labs/devtron/docs/user-guide/creating-application/workflow/ci-build-pre-post-plugins.md

 #### Jira Issue Updater After build

-This plugin extends the capabilities of Devtron CI and can update issues in JIRA by adding pipeline status and metadata as comment on the tickets..
+This plugin extends the capabilities of Devtron CI and can update issues in Jira by adding pipeline status and metadata as comment on the tickets..

-**Prerequisite**: Make sure you have the jira issue tittle or tickert-id.
+**Prerequisite**: Make sure you have the Jira issue tittle or tickert-id.

-1. On the **Edit build pipeline** page, select the **Post-Build Stage** .
+1. On the **Edit Build Pipeline** page, select the **Post-Build Stage** .
 2. Click **+ Add task**.
 3. Select **Jira Issue Updater** from **PRESET PLUGINS**.